Trivulzio Madonna

 The Trivulzio Madonna is a painting by the Italian Renaissance painter Andrea Mantegna, executed in 1497.
-It is housed in the Sforza Castle Pinacoteca of the Castello Sforzesco, Milan.
+It is housed in the Pinacoteca of the Castello Sforzesco, Milan.

-The work portrays the Madonna enthroned surrounded by several saints.
-The theme of the cherubim surrounding the Madonna is a reference to Annunciation.
-On the side the saints are surmounted by two citrus trees, the two figures in the foreground are portrayed in order to be observed from a lower position.
+The work shows the Madonna and Child enthroned and surrounded by four saints; from left to right they are Saints John the Baptist, Gregory the Great, Benedict and Jerome.
+The cherubim surrounding the Madonna are a reference to the Annunciation.
+The branches of two citrus trees frame the upper register of the composition.
+The two figures in the foreground are portrayed in order to be observed from a lower position.
 In the lower centre are three busts of chanting angels around an organ, an allusion the Olivetan church of Santa Maria in Organo at Verona, for which the panel was executed.

-The current name comes from the Trivulzio Collection of Milan, to which it belonged from 1791 to 1935.
+The painting's current name comes from the Trivulzio Collection of Milan, to which it belonged from 1791 to 1935.
+A painting by Filippo Lippi is also known by this name.